hmlendea/stellaris-universum-infinitum/README.md

  - 4 new Strategic Resources
  - 4 new Planetary Modifiers
  - 3 new Tile Blockers
- - 2 new System Initialisers
+ - 3 new System Initialisers
+ - 2 new Prescripted Countries
  - 1 new Anomaly
- - 1 new Prescripted Country
  - 1 new Name List

 # Installation